Skip to main content

 Preliminary trademark screening is a critical step when finding the right name for your company.
 It will check whether a similar mark exists for names that you are interested in.

 It’s worth noting that this preliminary screening isn’t the same as a full clearance search.
-While preliminary trademark screening is often a strong starting point that’s all it is.
+While preliminary trademark screening is often a strong starting point, that’s all it is.

 A full clearance search will include a far deeper and more extensive evaluation of unregistered or common law uses and registered trademarks.
+This search is often performed by an attorney and not just any attorney, but one who specializes in Intellectual Property Law (an IP attorney).

 Why Do You Need To Check Your Trademark?